Fixed Fee Probate Service provided by Lawyers

 What is the cost of obtaining Probate?

 This depends on the size and complexity of the Estate, and whether there are any Trusts to be set up, but we offer highly competitive fees and will give you a non-binding quote for free.
 There is a Court Fee that also needs to be paid and which cannot be avoided, unless an Estate is very small in size.

 How long does it take to obtain Probate?

-There are currently delays at the Probate Registry, as of today’s date (15 June 2019), and it is currently taking around two months from the date of application to the Probate Registry to receive the Grant of Probate back.
+There are currently delays at the Probate Registry and it is currently taking around one month from the date of application to the Probate Registry to receive the Grant of Probate back.

-We offer a fast, streamlined service to ensure that the application from the Grant is made at the earliest possible moment.
-Without speaking to you about your circumstances, we aren’t able to give more precise estimates as to timescales but please do get in touch.
+Premier Solicitors offer a fast, streamlined service to ensure that the application from the Grant is made at the earliest possible moment.
+Without speaking to you about your circumstances, they aren’t able to give more precise estimates as to timescales but please do get in touch.

 We always recommend Will storage to clients who make Wills with us, as we know that one of the most common reasons that intestacies occur is due to Wills having been lost prior to death.

 What if another law firm or bank has been appointed as Professional Executors?